 You have to bring a printed copy of this letter and your passport to the collection service point.
 And since it’s your biometrics being collected, you do have to go in person.

 Your biometrics can be collected in any visa application centre (VAC) worldwide, even outside your country of citizenship.
 You need to make an appointment.
 You will find the list of VACs here.
 If there’s no biometric service available where you live, you’ll have to find the location closest to you.
-As of December 31, 2018, there are over 152 VACs in 102 countries around the world where you can give your biometrics.
+There are over 152 VACs in 102 countries around the world where you can give your biometrics.

 Biometrics collection FAQ

 Can I go give my biometrics before receiving the instruction letter?

 Not if you’re an IEC applicant—you have to wait for the instruction letter, print it out and bring it with you.
 This letter is proof that you’re in a work permit application process and that you did pay the biometric fee.
 You should receive the instruction letter a day or two after submitting your IEC work permit application.

 Do I have to make an appointment at the VAC?

 How long do I have to give my biometrics?